-Although we are now in a position where we can support our youngest children to return to face to face learning, continuing with limited attendance and remote learning for all other learners does not suggest that schools and colleges are no longer safe places; education settings do not pose an increased risk to teachers or children.
-Instead, this is about continuing to limit the amount of community transmission.
-The intention is to proceed cautiously to ensure rates of COVID-19 do not start growing exponentially again, as set out in the TAG briefing note.
+We are now in a position where we can continue to increase access to face to face learning.
+However, continuing with limited attendance and remote learning for some learners does not suggest that schools and colleges are not safe places; education settings do not pose an increased risk to teachers or children.
+Instead, this is about gradually increasing school operations whilst continuing to limit the amount of community transmission in line with the conclusions of the Technical Advisory Group's latest report.
+The intention is to proceed cautiously to ensure rates of COVID-19 do not start growing exponentially again, as set out in this report.

-During this time the other current Welsh Government Restrictions for alert level 4 will continue to remain in place.
 Outside of school it will be important that all staff, children and their families continue to stay at home as much as possible and limit their contact with others.
 We recognise the vital role education plays and that is why education is being prioritised in any headroom that is available.

-In all cases, education provision must continue to be made on-site for vulnerable children to safeguard their welfare and for the children of critical workers to ensure essential services can continue to function.
-Special schools and PRUs will also continue to operate during this time where possible.
+Education provision must continue to be made on-site for vulnerable children to safeguard their welfare and for the children of critical workers if they are not captured in the categories listed at the start of this guidance to ensure essential services can continue to function.
+Special schools and PRUs will also continue to operate during this timefor those learners identified at the start of this guidance.
 This also applies in independent schools where learners have already travelled to their boarding or residential accommodation.